electron/website/blog/v8-memory-cage.md

 The main downside of enabling sandboxed pointers is that **ArrayBuffers which point to external ("off-heap") memory are no longer allowed**.
 This means that native modules which rely on this functionality in V8 will need to be refactored to continue working in Electron 20 and later.

 The main downside of enabling pointer compression is that **the V8 heap is limited to a maximum size of 4GB**.
-The exact details of this are a little complicated-for example, ArrayBuffers are counted separately from the rest of the V8 heap, but have their [own limits](https://bugs.chromium.org/p/chromium/issues/detail?id=1243314).
+The exact details of this are a little complicated—for example, ArrayBuffers are counted separately from the rest of the V8 heap, but have their [own limits](https://bugs.chromium.org/p/chromium/issues/detail?id=1243314).

 The [Electron Upgrades Working Group](https://github.com/electron/governance/tree/main/wg-upgrades) believes that the benefits of pointer compression and the V8 memory cage outweigh the downsides.
 There are three main reasons for doing so: